music friday: "the ghost of tom joad"

 On to the setlist junkie info ... he opened with "Something in the Night" from 1978 ... it was the tour debut for this one.
 Another tour debut was "Atlantic City", which was inspired by a sign in the crowd.
 Finally, there was a tour debut for "Land of Hope and Dreams".
 They played five songs we'd never seen live (because they were recorded after 2016).
 He played seven songs that he had played at our first show in 1975.
 "Born to Run" is "our song" (us and every other Bruce fan ... some day girl, I don't know when, we're gonna get to that place where we really want to go and we'll walk in the sun ... has meant something different from when we were 22 to now when we're 70).
 "Rosalita" has always been my favorite Bruce song, and I'm glad to hear it, but it really was better in the olden days.
 "Backstreets" probably hits closest to home for me ...
 I choke up the second the piano starts up.

-Here are a few videos, not necessarily the best songs of the night, but the best videos ... a tip of the cap to some of these people who do such a great thing under tough conditions.
-This is so far the best video I have seen:
+Here is a video ... a tip of the cap to some of these people who do such a great thing under tough conditions.

 Over the course of 50 years, some songs rise to the top of your personal pantheon, others slip away only to return down the road.
 But of all the words Bruce Springsteen has written, these resonate the most for me to this day: